-The CSMTA is committed to providing a safe environment for all athletes and its members, that is free from maltreatment in Sport.
+The CSMTA is committed to providing a safe environment for all athletes and its members, that is free from maltreatment.
 The Canadian Sport Massage Therapists Association operates a zero tolerance policy for any form of maltreatment in the workplace and treats all incidents seriously and promptly.
-Any members found to have maltreated a client, will face disciplinary action, up to and including removal from the association.
+Any members found to have maltreated a client, athlete or co-worker, will face disciplinary action, up to and including removal from the association.
 Further, that individual’s Provincial College or Association will be notified.
 All complaints will be taken seriously and treated with respect and in confidence.
-No one will be victimized for making such a complaint.
+No one will be victimized for making a complaint.

 Please go to the Making a Complaint page for more information.

 To view our Member Conduct Policy please click here.

 To touch and cherish the worth and dignity of each person as a blessed and unique expression of life

 To touch and accept each other in our different skins, our wounded parts and our hoping hearts

 Is to create safety and trust.

 To touch and know the vulnerability of aching flesh, a despairing brow, a trickling tear